falconsoft3d/strapi-react-admin/README.md

 yarn add react-admin ra-strapi-rest
 ```

-# Create the helper for Cookies
+# Create the helper for Cookies in the Client
 ```
 // helpers/Cookies